- Brewery Engineering Program in CHME @ NMSU

 NMSBrew Analysis Laboratory in CHME @ NMSU

-The NMSBrew Analysis Laboratory will include capabilities to provide consortium members with a low-cost, full-service analytical option for characterizing brews by AOAC Official Methods of Analysis.
-The centerpiece of this laboratory will be a fully-optioned Anton Paar PBA-B Generation M Packaged Beverage Analyzer for Beer (funds approved for purchase).
-Other capabilities that are being procured include:
+The NMSBrew Analysis Laboratory includes capabilities for characterizing brews by AOAC Official Methods of Analysis.
+The centerpiece of this laboratory is a fully-optioned Anton Paar PBA-B Generation M Packaged Beverage Analyzer for Beer.
+Other capabilities being procured include:

 - Digital microscope